IlkkaIt/RandomSpringCoursetask/README.md

-this is some random task from serverside web development course - one out of of 54
+This is some random -quite simple- task from serverside web development course - one out of of 54
 <br>
 It wasn't straight forward for me to handle blobs in controller class
 <br>